Skip to content

 Buildings can also support wildlife by providing valuable nesting and roosting sites, green roofs and walls.

-Green spaces and gardens are a vital part of Devon’s nature network.
-They’re increasingly being managed for wildlife and are often made up of small patches of lots of habitats such as trees, long grass, short grass, walls, hedges, flower beds, fruit trees, compost heaps and ponds.
-This mosaic of habitats is fantastic for wildlife as it provides lots of options for shelter and nesting sites and food for insects and small mammals.
-Insects and small mammals in turn provide food for larger mammals (such as hedgehogs), bats and birds.
-Birds such as swifts and house martins nest in our eaves and bats roost in our lofts and cellars.
+These green spaces are increasingly being managed for wildlife.
+They’re often made up of small patches that contain different habitats such as trees, long grass, short grass, walls, hedges, flower beds, fruit trees, compost heaps and ponds.
+This mosaic of habitats is fantastic for wildlife as it provides lots of options for shelter and nesting sites and food for invertebrates and small mammals.
+These in turn provide food for larger mammals (such as Hedgehogs), bats and birds.
+Birds such as Swifts and House Martins nest in our eaves and bats roost in our lofts and cellars.

 Some of our green spaces are among the best examples of UK priority habitats, including the limestone grasslands at Berry Head Country Park NNR in Torbay and Billacombe SSSI in Plymouth.
 Because many parks, such as Devonport Park in Plymouth and Phear Park in Exmouth, are remnants of parklands they have wildlife-rich ancient and veteran trees.

 Other green spaces support rare species.
-Bithynian vetch (a rare plant) is found along the seafront in Exmouth as well as on the cliffs at Sandy Bay Park just outside Exmouth.
-Bee orchids regularly pop up in patches of grasslands on industrial sites, including in Exeter and Exmouth.
+Bithynian Vetch (a rare plant) is found along the seafront in Exmouth and on the cliffs at Sandy Bay Park just outside the town.
+Bee Orchids regularly pop up in patches of grassland on industrial sites, including in Exeter and Exmouth.

-These green spaces also provide wider benefits.
-They help to improve air quality, capture and store carbon, reduce flooding, improve water quality and enhance our health and well-being.
+These spaces also provide wider benefits.
+They help to improve air quality, capture and store carbon, reduce flooding, improve water quality and enhance our health and wellbeing.

 Key pressures and opportunities